 While waiting for the medication from the pharmacy, Gavriella was still very active.
 She was running around the hospital.
 Yulia, her mother, tried to put Gavriella to sleep while cuddling and feeding her milk.

 However, the little girl began shivering not long after, and was immediately taken to the ER.
 While laying in bed, Gavriella began convulsing and her body temperature rose further to 41 degrees.

 Thing didn’t improve…

 Gavriella was also fitted with a monitor as she needed additional oxygen.
 At that time, her heart began throbbing intensely and she also vomited profusely, so the doctor admitted her into the PICU (Paediatric Intensive Care Unit).

 On January 12 at 6 am, the duty doctor at the PICU reported that Gavriella had three seizures.
 An hour later, she was unconscious and in critical condition.

 At 11 o’clock, Gavriella underwent a CT scan.
 The doctors found swollen blood vessels in the back of her brain.
-It was only later that a diagnosis of Japanese Encephalitis was made.
+It was only later that doctors realised she was suffering symptoms of Japanese Encephalitis.
+Thereafter, a diagnosis of Japanese Encephalitis was made.